An automatic robust Bayesian approach to principal component regression: Case study: prediction of returns for the S P 500

-Model estimation is performed using each of the four mentioned approaches.
-In the robust and nonrobust Bayesian approaches, statistically significant PCs are identified by relying on Bayes factors with a threshold of 1.
-This means that when on average (over the parameter space) an individual PC improves the fit over the model consisting solely of the intercept, then it is included in the second stage of the statistical analysis (for building the nested models).
 The average absolute deviations (AAD) between the predicted and actual February 2011 returns are reported in the first column of \autoref{table:realdata}.
 In the current financial context, it may also be of interest to predict whether the asset (S\&P 500 in our case) will go up or down the following day.
 Using the sign of our predicted returns, we find to be correct 10, 13, 10, and 11 times out of 19 under the normal, LPTN, classical and robust frequentist approaches; the success rates are reported in the second column of \autoref{table:realdata}.

 We know that differences in the results obtained from the normal and LPTN models are essentially due to the presence of outliers.
 The outlier detection method described in \autoref{sec_pca_robust} indeed flags several observations, both in the PCA and linear regression steps.
 Each graph in \autoref{fig_2} illustrates linear relationships between a different pair of covariates; the two linear relationships in a given graph are established using the normal and LPTN error distributions.
 We see that in the presence of outliers, the choice of error distribution obviously has a large impact on the trends obtained from the data. \autoref{fig_4} also depicts linear relationships using the normal and LPTN distributions, but this time between the dependent variable and some PCs.
 Specifically, the graphs on the top line picture linear relationships between the dependent variable and the second PC; in the left graph, the second PC was constructed using a robust PCA while in the right graph, that same PC was constructed using a traditional PCA.
-The exercice is then repeated with the fourth PC and produces the two graphs on the bottom line.
+The exercise is then repeated with the fourth PC and produces the two graphs on the bottom line.

 From these figures, it is clear that contaminated correlation estimation in traditional PCA leads to an inferior assessment of the relationships between covariates (\autoref{fig_2}), which in turn leads to a different way of constructing the PCs (\autoref{fig_3}).
 By \textit{inferior}, we mean here that the trend does not reflect the behaviour of the majority of the observations, but rather consists in a poor compromise between that behaviour and the behaviour of outliers.
 The left graph of \autoref{fig_3} plots the differences arising from applying a robust PCA rather than a traditional one when computing the covariates weights used to construct the second PC.
 The right graph repeats the exercise for the fourth PC, which leads to even greater differences than for the second PC.